- 0-60 mph in 3.9 seconds

 M Sport seats with 14-way power adjustments come standard, but don’t confuse it with the $2,950 M Sport Motorsport Form, which adds M performance bits and more safety features.

 Jumping up to the more potent M40i jumps up the price to $64,695.
-The Porsche 718 Boxster starts to look more attractive at this point.
+The Porsche 718 Boxster may look more attractive at this point.
 Larger 19-inch wheels add $600, and an assortment of colored leather options with contrast stitching over the standard synthetic leather adds at least $1,700 because it’s bundled with ambient lighting.

 2020 BMW Z4